davechurilla/Team-One-exercise/README.md

 To get a preview of the [final compressed and compiled build of the application](http://teamone.davechurilla.com), I have hosted a current copy of it on my personal web host, [here](http://teamone.davechurilla.com).
 To do a full review of the source code assets, you will need to follow the instructions below.
 This will also give you the ability to run the application locally with Node and Gulp.

 The quickest way to get this project set up is to clone this repository and install it onto your local drive using Node Package Manager.
 You will need to have Node installed (NPM is bundled with the install), along with global install of both Gulp and Bower.
-Wih Node installed, you can install Gulp and Bower in one simple step.
+With Node installed, you can install Gulp and Bower in one simple step.
 Using Terminal on a Mac, or Command Prompt in Windows, run this: `npm install --global gulp-cli bower`.
 Once this is done, you will be able to install all project dependencies and run the application locally.
 Here are a few steps to get started:

 - `cd` into the directory you just cloned to your local drive.
 It will be called Team-One-exercise.
 - While in the project directory in command line, run `npm install`.
 You need to run this as administrator in order to install without running into errors.
 On a Mac, you should run this command as `sudo npm install`.
 You will need to provide a password to continue (same password you use to login to your Mac).
 This will take a few minutes, as there are several Node packages installed with [this particular web app scaffold](https://github.com/yeoman/generator-webapp).